At St. Joseph of Arimathea Parish, like all Parish and Narthex communities of the Apostolic Johannite Church, the only thing we really prefer is you.

 Also, if this is your first time in a liturgical and sacramental church, the seeming complexity of the liturgy can sometimes be intimidating or confusing – but we’re here to help.
 If you have questions about the liturgy, Gnosticism, or the Apostolic Johannite church, we’d love to help with them.

-You can write to us, call ahead of time, or join us for coffee afterwards – questioning is, after all, the beginning of wisdom.
+You can write to us, or join us for coffee afterwards – questioning is, after all, the beginning of wisdom.
 If we don’t know the answer, you can be sure we’ll say so.
 Ideas are often best explored with other minds and thoughts, and we’d be pleased to help you, if we can.

 About the Apostolic Johannite Church